Long's Lane Precinct: 130 Cumberland Street

 130 Cumberland Street is a part of the 'Long's Lane Precinct'.
 Long's Lane is a cluster of nineteenth and early-twentieth houses, rear yards, and laneways between Gloucester and Cumberland Streets, The Rocks.
 130 Cumberland Street is a three-storey building typical in scale and detail of terrace type buildings erected in the inner suburbs of Sydney during the 1880s.
 It is built of stuccoed brick with an iron roof, and has moulded string courses and the windows on the two upper levels are round headed.
-It relates in style to the two and three storey Italianate terraced buildings at Nos132-4 and Nos 136-8 Cumberland Street.
+It relates in style to the two and three storey Italianate terraced buildings at Nos 132–134 and Nos 136–138 Cumberland Street.

 Style: Late Victorian Italianate; Storeys: three; Roof cladding: Iron.
 Archaeological research potential is high.